okiebloomer/kiwicraft/README.md

 <p align="center"> ![kiwicraft](/kiwicraft.png)
-# Welcome to Kiwicraft!
-Kiwicraft is a server that I made for myself and my loved ones to enjoy a modded Minecraft experience.</p>
+<h1 align="center">Welcome to Kiwicraft!</h1>Kiwicraft is a server that I made for myself and my loved ones to enjoy a modded Minecraft experience.</p>

 What the server offers:
 - **⟣** Magic, spellcasting, new items